Self-actualization is a psychological growth process and can therefore come with more than a little bit of overthinking.

 Obviously, there is a lot more I have to say on all of this than what can reasonably fit inside a blog post; still, you will learn a lot just here in this one teaching!

 Which are the Withdrawn types?

-The Withdrawn types are 4 (Individualist), 5 (Investigator), and 9 (Peacemaker).
+The Withdrawn types are Type Four (Individualist), Type Five (Investigator), and Type Nine (Peacemaker).

-You might be one of these as your main type, or you might be a type that disintegrates to one of these: 8 (Challenger) disintegrates to 5, 1 (Reformer) disintegrates to 4, and 3 (Achiever) disintegrates to 9.
+You might be one of these as your main type, or you might be a type that disintegrates to one of these: Type 8 (Challenger) disintegrates to Type 5, Type 1 (Reformer) disintegrates to Type 4, and Type 3 (Achiever) disintegrates to Type 9.

-Whether you are a Withdrawn type or whether your type disintegrates into a Withdrawn type, there are patterns you’ll see in yourself as you become stressed:
+Whether you are a Withdrawn type or whether your type (either the Eight, One, or Three) disintegrates into a Withdrawn type, there are patterns you’ll see in yourself as you become stressed:

 If you are or disintegrate to Type 4, then you may find yourself withdrawing from the world in order to understand your feelings better.

 Reason being, a common tendency of Type 4’s is to over-identify with feelings, thinking that they *are* the feelings they’re having, and so they need time to sort out their feelings before they feel free to act.